4. Logging in

 VSCode connect add ssh host

-5.3 In the Enter SSH Connection command box, enter the compute node
+5.3 In the Enter SSH Connection Command box, enter the compute node name from

-name from the output file of your submitted batch job and press Enter key:
+the output file of your submitted batch job, then press Enter or Escape key:

 VSCode connect to host

-5.4 In the Enter SSH configuration file to update menu of
+5.4 In the Select SSH configuration file to update menu choose your

 VSCode connect to host